Matthew

 Notable Cases

-R v L Represented an officer at sentence charged with conduct prejudicial to good order and discipline following a serious injury to one of his soldiers on exercise.
+R v Maj L Represented an officer at sentence charged with conduct prejudicial to good order and discipline following a serious injury to one of his soldiers on exercise.

 Re.
-H Drafted written representations resulting in the overturning of the decision to terminate a soldier’s service.
+Sgt H Drafted written representations resulting in the overturning of the decision to terminate a soldier’s service.

 Re.
-B Successfully argued that a sailor who failed a CDT should be retained in the Royal Navy.
+PO B Successfully argued that a sailor who failed a CDT should be retained in the Royal Navy.

 Civil Litigation